-Day-school 4: Neuroscience research methods: from neuroimaging to neuromodulation
+Topic 4: Neuroscience research methods: from neuroimaging to neuromodulation (synchronous teaching 12 December 2022)

-Cognitive Psychology is increasingly informed by research using a diverse range of methods to measure and modulate brain activity.
-This day-school will outline some of the most important techniques in the broader 'cognitive neurosciences' and evaluate the contribution they can make to theories in Cognitive Psychology.
-Key methods of neuroimaging techniques covered during this day-school will include; magnetic resonance imaging (MRI), functional magnetic resonance imaging (fMRI), functional near-infrared spectroscopy (fNIRS), electroencephalogram (EEG), magnetoencephalography (MEG) and single cell recordings.
-Particular attention will also be placed on the role of 'patient neuropsychology' in understanding how damage to the brain can help us to test how the brain normally functions.
-The role of neuroimaging techniques in enhancing the conclusions that can be drawn from patient neuropsychology will also be explored.
-Finally, this day-school will also consider techniques for actively manipulating neural activity using techniques (e.g. Transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS)) and exploring the theoretical questions these techniques can help us to address.
+Cognitive Psychology is fundamentally informed by research using a diverse range of methods to observe, measure and modulate brain activity.
+The last topic in this unit will outline some of the most important techniques in the broader 'cognitive neurosciences' and evaluate the contribution they can make to theories in Cognitive Psychology.
+Key methods of neuroimaging techniques covered will include, magnetic resonance imaging (MRI), functional magnetic resonance imaging (fMRI), functional near-infrared spectroscopy (fNIRS), electroencephalogram (EEG), magnetoencephalography (MEG) and single cell recordings.
+Particular attention will be placed on the role of 'patient neuropsychology' in understanding how damage to the brain can help us to test how the brain normally functions.
+The role of neuroimaging techniques in enhancing the conclusions that can be drawn from patient neuropsychology will be explored.
+Consideration will be given to techniques for actively manipulating neural activity (e.g. Transcranial magnetic stimulation (TMS) and transcranial direct current stimulation (tDCS)) and exploring the theoretical questions these techniques can help us to address.